 A brief description of the two thesis courses is provided below, with links to additional information about each course.

 LITZ6398: Thesis Research

-During your first semester, you’ll produce a reading list, literature reviews, and an annotated bibliography of thesis-related materials.
+During your first semester, you’ll produce a reading list, secondary sources reviews, and an annotated bibliography of thesis-related materials.
 In addition, you’ll create a prospectus – which is basically an expansion and revision of your initial thesis application.

 LITZ6399: Master’s Thesis

-During your second semester you will draft your thesis and make revisions to it based on feedback from your adviser and a secondary reader.
+During your second semester, you will draft your thesis and make revisions to it based on feedback from your Director and a Second Reader.
 By the end of the semester, you will have your thesis finalized and, ideally, ready for publication and/or presentation.

 Thesis Presentation & Dissemination

 During the last stages of revision or after the thesis has been completed, you will be invited to participate in a Thesis Theater as part of the Signum Symposia series.
 This will be a conversation with the series host to discuss your thesis.
 These sessions are free and open to the public, presented using audio and video via our classroom software.
 These sessions are recorded, archived, and made publicly available.

 Also, during the final stages of your thesis, you will be expected to consult with your Director to discuss possible venues for conference presentation and subsequent publication of the thesis.
 Your thesis will also be archived in the Signum library.